Hidden Markov Modeling over Graphs: Introduction and Related Work

-The main contributions of this paper are the following.
-We propose a distributed HMM filtering algorithm in Section \ref{sec:dif_HMM}.
-We examine how close it gets to the optimal centralized solution in Section \ref{sec:main_results}.
+\textbf{Contributions}.
+We propose a distributed Bayesian HMM filtering algorithm for detecting a time-varying state in Section \ref{sec:dif_HMM}.
+The algorithm requires only one round of communication per state change and takes advantage of prior information about state dynamics, which allow tracking rapidly changing states.
+We examine how close this distributed strategy gets to the optimal centralized solution in Section \ref{sec:main_results}.
 More specifically, an asymptotic bound on the expected Kullback-Leibler (KL) divergence between the centralized belief and the agent-specific beliefs is established in Theorem \ref{th:kl_without_net_assumption} for geometrically ergodic transition models.
 Corollary \ref{co:belief_bound} relates this bound to belief values evaluated at the true hypothesis.
 Simulation results in Section \ref{sec:simulations} support the theoretical results and compare the proposed algorithm with a state-of-the-art algorithm, ASL \cite{bordignon_2021}.